Fannon/linnstrument-light-guide/README.md

-# LinnStrument Synthesia Light Guide Support
+# LinnStrument Light Guide Support

 ## Description

-[Synthesia](https://synthesiagame.com/) offers a "Light Guide" feature for some keyboards.
+Some keyboard learning tools like [Synthesia](https://synthesiagame.com/) offer a "Light Guide" feature for certain keyboards.
-LinnStrument is not directly supported, but with this script it's still possible to have it.
+LinnStrument is not directly supported by Synthesia, but this app adds indirect support.

-In principle this tool could work with any program that sends Light Guide MIDI information.
-The script assumes that the Light Guide MIDI input port sends note-on and note-off messages.
+In principle this app could work with any program that sends Light Guide MIDI information, assuming that the Light Guide MIDI input port sends note-on and note-off messages.

 ![Synthesia Light Guide](./assets/linnstrument-synthesia-light-guide.jpg)

-### How to use
+## User Guide

-Setting this up is a big fiddly.
-This is also in part due to how there are many MIDI ports and loops needed to route MIDI information from and to the right places.
+Setting this up with Synthesia is a big fiddly, as it needs a few MIDI loop devices to route MIDI information from and to the right places.
-Personally, I'm using a DAW to hear my own notes, the synthesia notes and drums / metronome with low latency.
+Personally, I'm also using a DAW to hear my own notes, synthesia notes and drums / metronome with low latency.

 * You need to have a virtual MIDI Loop Device (e.g. loopMIDI) where Synthesia sends KeyLights to the Output.
   * On Windows you can use a tool like [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html)